Exhibitions at Montréal museums

 Preview picture for ""

-The hotly-anticipated exhibition Jean-Marc Vallée: Mixtape offers visitors a multimedia and sound journey into the memory and work of the famed Montréal film director for whom mixtapes were an essential part of his creative process.
+At the PHI in Old Montréal, the hotly-anticipated exhibition Jean-Marc Vallée: Mixtape offers visitors a multimedia and sound journey into the memory and work of the famed Montréal film director for whom mixtapes were an essential part of his creative process.
 With the participation of Marc-André Grondin, Evelyne Brochu, Denis Villeneuve, Reese Witherspoon, Vanessa Paradis, Laura Dern and others.
-Runs February 13 to May 4.
+Runs to May 4.
 Free admission but reservations required.

-The PHI Centre also presents Habitat Sonore in one of Montréal’s only spatial audio listening rooms.
-The current program features Nick Cave & The Bad Seeds until January 19.
+The PHI also presents Habitat Sonore in one of Montréal’s only spatial audio listening rooms.
 Click here for complete schedule.

 Life Chronicles